junokili/tuktuktours/README.md

 and enter billing details (which can be saved to the user profile if the user is authenticated) as well as a stripe element for secure card payment
 - **Successful checkout** - a form reviewing the order the user has just made, with the details of what was purchased (quantity, date) and the price, discount and grand total.
+Superusers can access order details in the admin and in stripe.

 Future features:
 - **Map of Tours** - tour locations can be displayed on a map
 - **Advanced Search** - combining queries such as category and price
-- **Social Media Login** - enabling users multiple methods of signing include
+- **Social Media Login** - enabling users multiple methods of signing including e.g. faccebook, twitter, instagram etv
 - **Delete Confirmation** - so superusers do not delete tours, categories and posts by accident
-- **Saving Draft Posts** - new posts are published automatically at the moment, but a function to save a draft can be added
+- **Saving Draft Posts** - new posts are published automatically at the moment, but a function to save a draft can be added, and has been already created in the model
 - **Moderate Comments** - add a moderator step for editing/deleting comments that breach acceptable standards
 - **Moderate Reviews** - add a moderator step for editing/deleting reviews that breach acceptable standards
 - **Most Popular/Reviewed Tours / Most Commented Posts** - an additional sorting system to allow users